wanderview/node-netbios-name-service/README.md

 Register the given name for the local NetBIOS node.

 * `options` {Object}
-  * `name` {String} The NetBIOS name to register for the local node.
-This name can be a fully qualified domain name, but the first part must be 15 characters or less.
-Longer names will result in failure and an `'error'` event being issued.
+  * `nbname` {Object} The NetBIOS name to register for the local node.
+This must be an instance of the NetbiosName class defined in the [netbios-name][] module.
-  * `suffix` {Number} The suffix byte indicating the type of the node.
   * `address` {String | null} The address to use for the local node.
 Defaults to the `bindAddress` passed in the `new NetbiosNameService()` options or the first non-internal, IPv4 address returned by `os.networkInterfaces()`.